Xp0int/Xp0int_share_weekly/README.md

-# Xp0int_share_weekly
+# Xp0int
-share weeekly by Xp0int team
+Some valuable documents shared by Tasfa